eeels22/dev-news/README.md

 You can make requests and get plain json text responses via curl/Postman.

-## Dependencies
+## Requirements

+* Gradle 6.8.3
+* Docker
+* Postman or curl for making requests

-The project uses these dependencies:
+The project has these dependencies:
 * Spring Web
 * Spring JPA
+* Spring Validation
 * PostgreSQL Driver

 ## Setup